apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/vertex.md

 -------------------------------------------------------------------

-The following examples assume that the aforementioned schema information has been created.
+The following examples need to create a `schema` according to the following script.

 #### 2.1.1 Create a vertex